-There are currently four ACECs in the Uncompahgre Field Office, which were designated under the two current RMPs:
+There are currently five ACECs in the Uncompahgre Field Office, which were designated under the two current RMPs:

 AREA IN ACRES